Cymraeg

 The purpose of personalised assessments is formative: to help learners progress, through understanding what they can do, the things they need to work on, and their next steps.

 The assessments are taken online and are adaptive, i.e. the questions are selected based on the learner’s response to the previous question.
-If a learner answers a question incorrectly, they will get an easier question; if a learner answers a question correctly, they will get a more challenging question.
+If a learner answers a question incorrectly, they will get an easier question, if a learner answers a question correctly, they will get a more challenging question.
 This provides an individual assessment experience and tailors the level of challenge for every learner.

-The information from the personalised assessments (including individual learner feedback and progress, and group reports) will add to what teachers know about their learners’ reading and numeracy from their work every day in the classroom and help them to plan their learners’ next steps.
+The information from the personalised assessments (including individual learner feedback and progress, and group reports) will add to what teachers know about their learners’ reading and numeracy from their work in the classroom and help them to plan their learners’ next steps.

 Access to the Personalised Assessment website is available to head teachers, teachers and learners (in maintained schools in Wales) via their Hwb logins.

-Head teachers decide which of their staff members have access to assessments and reports; the assessment site is not available to individuals who do not appear on a school’s MIS.
+Head teachers decide which of their staff members have access to assessments and reports, the assessment site is not available to individuals who do not appear on a school’s MIS.

 The Administration Handbook sets out the arrangements for the National Reading and Numeracy Personalised Assessments to be taken by learners in Years 2 to 9 in maintained schools in Wales.